Welcome to a wonderful, fresh new year! Do you have any big plans or exciting intentions you’d like to share? Please comment below if so!

 Eat better (or get your kids to eat better)…

-2. Every January, I return to my mom’s advice on how to upgrade the types of sugar, fat, booze, etc. I consume (rather than avoiding the junk entirely).
+- Every January, I return to my mom’s advice on how to upgrade the types of sugar, fat, booze, etc. I consume (rather than avoiding the junk entirely).
 If you’re a little more ambitious, you might like this super simple three-step reset.

-3. Try a legit multivitamin that contains only the nutrients you really need, in bioavailable forms your body can actually use.
+- Try a legit multivitamin that contains only the nutrients you really need, in bioavailable forms your body can actually use.
 But frankly, the only way I consistently take vitamins is by choosing the ones that taste like candy–I take Llama Naturals vitamin D and probiotic because they don’t contain sugar.

-4. Try this super easy, fairly healthful recipe that every kid I know loves.
+- Try this super easy, fairly healthful recipe that every kid I know loves.

 Drink more water…

-8. The only way I’ve been able to consistently increase my water consumption is by getting a huge water bottle and filling it with seltzer (we have this to make seltzer at home because it doesn’t use plastic bottles).
+- The only way I’ve been able to consistently increase my water consumption is by getting a huge water bottle and filling it with seltzer (we have this to make seltzer at home because it doesn’t use plastic bottles).
 My friend swears by this smart idea to keep her on track throughout the day.

 Drink less alcohol…

-11. I like the DrinkControl app on my iPhone for keeping track of how much alcohol I’m really consuming.
+- I like the DrinkControl app on my iPhone for keeping track of how much alcohol I’m really consuming.

-12. Dry Farm is offering low alcohol wine for January (all bottles less than 11.5%), so I am definitely ordering a box.
+- Dry Farm is offering low alcohol wine for January (all bottles less than 11.5%), so I am definitely ordering a box.

-13. I’ve also fallen in love with hard kombucha.
+- I’ve also fallen in love with hard kombucha.
 I like the Mama Bear ones that they sell locally–they contain only 4% alcohol!

 Start a fitness routine…